 The CGMS Elementary Teacher Certification program is a unique blend of distance learning with a low residency requirement.
 The Full Certification program is MACTE accredited and affiliated with the International Montessori Council (IMC).

 Using the latest e- technology, CGMS presents video lectures and curriculum presentations offering a deep and comprehensive exploration of the Montessori approach for the elementary age child.
-Students complete a variety of meaningful assignments which relate directly to their classroom experience and provide opportunities for practical application of the course material.
-Weekly interactions with instructors and fellow students in online discussion forums and chats serve to build a rich and supportive learning community and provide additional opportunities for integration of course topics.
+Adult learners complete a variety of meaningful assignments which relate directly to their classroom experience and provide opportunities for practical application of the course material.
+Weekly interactions with instructors and fellow adult learners in online discussion forums and chats serve to build a rich and supportive learning community and provide additional opportunities for integration of course topics.

 Certification Level: IMC Montessori Certification for teaching ages 6-12 years of age.
 (Full Certification is MACTE Accredited)